 (2) The institution stipulates that its request for release of funds meets the pertinent provisions of law, rules, regulations, and procedures which govern the implementation of capital improvements projects.

-(3) Where the improvement is locally administered, the institution is executing the authority for local administration of the project in accordance with either OAC 3333-1-24 or OAC 3333-1-28.
+(3) Where the improvement is locally administered, the institution is executing the authority for local administration of the project in accordance with either rule 3333-1-24 or 3333-1-28 of the Administrative Code.

 (C) Program plan

 As a condition precedent to recommending the release of capital appropriations, a program plan for the project must be submitted to and approved by the chancellor, except when a bona fide emergency condition arises which makes the submission of a program plan impractical.

 (1) The form and content of a program plan shall be established by the chancellor; the form and content may vary, depending upon the relative complexity of a particular project.

 (2) Once a program plan has been approved, any significant modifications proposed must be submitted to and approved by the chancellor.